AV-98-Ingram/LeetCodeSolutions/December/Readme.md

     when dealing with irregular shape (e.g., obstacles or irregular boundaries) in matrix problems, think about BFS.

+**173-Binary_search_tree_iterator**
+- each node is push on stack once and poped once so armotized operation time complexity is O(n)
+- use a stack to keep track of ancestors

+**215-Kth_largest_element_in_an_array**
+- use a Tree-multi-Set to keep k largest then scan the array once.
+- a Tree-multi-Set is a TreeSet whose comparator is simply: a < b ? -1 : 1.

 **300-Longest_increasing_subsequence**
 - I came up a O(n*m) DP approach but the best solution given is O(nlogn).
 - the best solution is given by soluion2.java including a proof sketch